Droog Design For Rosenthal “Experiments in Porcelain”

 Droog Design for Rosenthal, 1997

 The German porcelain factory Rosenthal approached Droog to take part in an experimental project to be presented in Milan.
-This is the first time Droog has been commissioned to design products.
+This was the first time Droog had been commissioned to design products.
 The project aimed to challenge porcelain’s elegant and smooth image.
 In it, a selection of designers develops various ideas around product use, texture, colour and production itself.

 Eggshell Vase by Marcel Wanders